 Specialist's Certificate in Drum Performance from Berklee College of Music, Bachelor of Science in Business Management from Franciscan University of Steubenville.
 Studied privately with John Riley, Shawn Pelton, Steve Wolf, Roger Humphries, and Carter McClean.
 Seven years of full-time professional experience in performance, studio, and touring.
 Over five years experience in one-on-one education.

-Thousands of teachers can teach you percussion.
+Thousands of tutors can teach you percussion.
 Find private lessons closest to you.